codacy/codacy-dartanalyzer/docs/description/field_initializer_redirecting_constructor.md

 #### Examples

-The following code produces this diagnostic because the constructor `C.zero`, which redirects to the constructor `C`, has a field formal parameter that initializes the field `f`:
+The following code produces this diagnostic because the constructor `C.zero`, which redirects to the constructor `C`, has an initializing formal parameter that initializes the field `f`:

 ```dart
 class C {